PetchMa/DeepSeti/README.md

 </p>

 # Preliminary - Results
 From current tests done on new data, it was able to generalize to a variety of usecases.
 The image below shows how sensitive the algorithm is to small and weak beams across multiple channels.
-Despite never being trained on the sinusoid beam on the left [sample A], it was able to detect the anomoly out of the dataset.
+Despite never being trained on the sinusoid beam on the left [sample A], it was able to detect the anomaly out of the dataset.
 This shows promise in the intended use case of the algorithm.

 <p align="center">
 <img src="https://github.com/PetchMa/DeepSeti/blob/master/assets/image%20(4).png">